yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 ```
 You can also run the command in the game console, but the change will be lost when closing the game.

 Some changes come from the Unmaster mod, they are specified in the "Features" section.
 Link: https://github.com/nickgovier/Q2unmaster

 The off-hand grapple comes from the Lithium mod: http://quake2.lithium.com
 The code used comes from the Lithium remaster port: https://github.com/KyperTrast/lithium-minus

-The "FasterFps" mod name means "Faster First Person Shooter", a reference to the "Fast FPS" term.
+The old name of the mod was "FasterFps" (a reference to the "Fast FPS" term).

 ## Changelog